-Quesion: What is pertussis?
+What is whooping cough?

-In older infants and preschool children, the cough may be followed by a “whooping sound”.
-Older children and adults typically have a persistent cough with no “whoop”.
+In older infants and preschool children, the cough may be followed by a “whooping sound.”
+Older children and adults typically have a persistent cough with no “whoop.”

-Answer: Yes.
 Although pertussis is thought of as a childhood disease, adults can get it too, as vaccination protection received as a child wanes (lessens) after the age of 12.
 Unfortunately, many adults with pertussis are not treated by their doctor and pass it along to others, particularly young children.

-Be sure to always cover your mouth and nose with a tissue when you cough or sneeze or cough or sneeze into your upper sleeve, not your hands.
+Be sure to always cover your mouth and nose with a tissue when you cough or sneeze or, alternatively, cough or sneeze into your upper sleeve, not your hands.
 Put your used tissue in the waste basket.
 Always clean your hands after coughing or sneezing with soap and water or with an alcohol-based hand sanitizer.

 If you or your child show signs of pertussis, please consult your physician.